jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 "Patrick, can you confirm?"

 "One sec, let me refresh," says Patrick.
-"Yeah, stats have all flatlined."
+"Yeah, stats are flatlined.
+Can someone open up their wallet and make a test transaction?"

-“Did we make it in time?”
+“Nevermind that.
+Patrick, check the L1.
+Did we make it in time?”

-"Hold on, I’m checking the L1."
+"Hold on, I’m checking....
+Oh fuck, it posted."

-"Oh fuck… it posted."

-"Tell me you’re kidding."
+"Don't fuck with me."

 "No. The transactions posted to the L1.
 I can send you the hash."